knayyar0416/predictive-model-classification/README.md

 # Classifying the kickstarter projects as success or failure
-In this project, I built and tested 6 supervised machine learning algorithms including logistic regression, k-nearest neighbors, classification tree, random forest, gradient boosting and artificial neural network (ANN), to predict the success of kickstarter projects.
+In this project, I built and tested 6 supervised machine learning algorithms including logistic regression, k-nearest neighbors, classification tree, random forest (RF), gradient boosting (GBT) and artificial neural network (ANN), to predict the success of kickstarter projects.

 ## 🌐 About Kickstarter:
 [Kickstarter](https://www.kickstarter.com/) is a platform where creators share their project visions with the communities that will come together to fund them.